 Our sin owns us and oppresses us.
 Our ancestors lived in sin, we live in sin, and our descendants will live in sin.
-How does Paul explain the source and symptoms of our sin in Romans 5:12?
+How does Paul

 The word translated men in this verse is ἄνθρωπους (anth'-ropos).
 It refers to both men and women.
 Every descendant of Adam is spiritually dead-separated from God.
-All have turned aside; to-gether they have become worthless; no one does good, not even one (Rom.
+They are all gone out of the way, they are together become unprofitable; there is none that doeth good, no, not one (Rom.
 3:12).
 We are sinners by our collective ancestry and individual action.
-This is a terrifying truth because God is perfectly just and right- eous.
+This is a terrifying truth because God is perfectly just and righteous.
 Each one of us will be judged according to God's perfect standard.
 All who fall short of perfection will be cast for eternity into the lake of fire, the second death (Rev. 20:11-15).
 This reality is frightening for sinful people like you and me.
 Thankfully, God is not only just, but He is also merciful.
-God declares in Exodus 34:6b: "The LORD, the LORD, a God merciful and gracious, slow to anger, and abounding in steadfast love and faithfulness Write verse 7a-b below: God perfectly demonstrates both His mercy and His justice in one event-the Crucifixion of Jesus the Messiah.
+God declares in Exodus 34:6b: The LORD, The LORD God, merciful and gracious, longsuffering, and abundant in goodness and truth Write verse 7a-b below: God perfectly demonstrates both His mercy and His justice in one event-the Crucifixion of Jesus the Messiah.
 On the Cross, we see God's perfect justice and abundant mercy at the same time and at the same place.
 In that event, God satisfied His justice with a merciful sacrifice.
 How does Paul summarize this in Romans 5:9?